Open: 30th April – 30th September Monday – Sunday (inclusive) 10.30am- 5.30 pm

 We welcome groups throughout the year.

-Exhibitions include the very early Tetrapod track way, geological, archaeological, social, cultural and historical exhibitions, visit the traditional old school room, a real treat for everyone.
+Exhibitions include the very early Tetrapod track way, geological, archaeological, social, cultural and historical exhibitions, a visit to the traditional old school room, a real treat for everyone.

-Other exhibitions include all aspects of marine life, Marine biologist Maud Delap, RNLI, and Lighthouses.
-The Knight of Kerry resided on Valentia Island at Glanleam House and his influence in island life has its place too within the collection, along with displays on the slate Quarry, observatory, radio station to mention but a few.
+Other exhibitions include all aspects of marine life, marine biologist Maud Delap, the RNLI, and Lighthouses.
+The Knight of Kerry resided on Valentia Island at Glanleam House and his influence in island life has its place too within the collection, along with displays on the Slate Quarry, Observatory, Radio Station to mention but a few.

 A visit to Valentia Island Heritage centre is a real treat, a cornucopia of island life and an excellent place to start your Valentia Island adventure.